polyverse-appsec/vs-boost/README.md

 8. **Review the Results**: Each Boost Notebook cell will contain the results of the AI-enhanced processing.
   * **For Defect and Security Analysis**, you can edit the code in each Cell and re-run the analysis to see the results.
+  * **For Data Compliance**, you can edit the code in each Cell and re-run the compliance review to see the results.
   * **For Code Conversion**, you can review the new code in each Cell for integration into your new modernized project.
   * **For Documentation**, you can read the documentation to better understand legacy code, review for architectural or potential redesign, and to better understand how the original code actually worked.
   * **For Test Generation**, you can review the test cases and integrate them into your automated test harness or CI/CD/CT system.

 ## Command Reference
   * **Analyze Code for Bugs, Defects and Security Vulnerabilities** select `Analyze code for security vulnerabilities`
+  * **Check for Compliance with Privacy, Regulatory and Data Policies** select `Check code for data and privacy compliance`
   * **Modernize Code to a newer language** select `Convert Legacy Code to New Code`
   * **Generate Test Cases** select `Generate Test Cases for code`
   * **Generation Code Documentation** select `Explain code`